 Ana, Dave and I took Bella Blue out for a hard motor run to get the batteries charged up, while Kira drove Angel and Tony out to the road for their lift back to Gore Bay, then once back we settled in and played some music with the guitar and ukulele.
 Dave is an incredible musician and one of these guys who knows the chords and lyrics to hundreds of songs, which makes it easy for me to join in and just follow along.
 Trust me, if you are ever stuck around a campfire and run out of ideas for things to do, Dave is your man.

-The kids decided they were all going to sleep on Bella Blue for the night, so packed in the dingy and took off.
-A couple of hours later Ana got a call from Magnus saying there was a lighting storm in the distance freaking them out so they jumped back in the dingy and got set up in the cabin instead.
+The kids decided they were all going to sleep on Bella Blue for the night, so packed in the dinghy and took off.
+A couple of hours later Ana got a call from Magnus saying there was a lightning storm in the distance freaking them out so they jumped back in the dinghy and got set up in the cabin instead.
 Ana and I switched places with them and spent a blissfully quiet and roomy evening on the boat, at anchor, with the beauty of Manitoulin Island all around us.